realodix/urlhub/readme.md

 ## Contributing
-Thank you for considering contributing to Newt.
+Thank you for considering contributing to UrlHub.
 Any useful suggestion and pull requests are welcomed.

 Please do the following: